stevieb9/tesla-charge/README.md

 ## System Information

+For the core of the system, three of the micro-controllers used are ESP8266-based Wemos D1 units (these show up as "Lolin(WEMOS) D1 R2 & mini" as the Board type in the Arduino IDE).
+For the garage door  prototype, an Arduino Uno was used.

+The Perl backend API software can be run by any computer that is reachable via wifi to the micro-controllers (I use a Raspberry Pi 3).

 ### Perl HTTP API Server

 This software is responsible for collecting and aggregating from the Tesla API,